WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 • Transfers

-The Pennsylvania Public School Code of 1949 specifically charges the School Boards of the Commonwealth to establish reasonable rules governing the conduct and discipline of all pupils under the supervision of the School District.
-The Student Code of Conduct of the Wyomissing Area School District is designed to meet that charge and to assist students, parents, teachers, administrators, the Board of School Directors, community agencies, and the community-atlarge, to establish and maintain an environment that is personally safe, fosters an atmosphere of mutual trust and respect, and allows students to develop to their fullest potential.
+Commonwealth to establish reasonable rules governing the conduct and discipline of all pupils under the supervision of the School District.
+The Student Code of Conduct of the Wyomissing Area School District is designed to meet that charge and to assist students, parents, teachers, administrators, the Board of School Directors, community agencies, and the community-at large, to establish and maintain an environment that is personally safe, fosters an atmosphere of mutual trust and respect, and allows students to develop to their fullest potential.
+This Student Code of Conduct outlines the authority of the school concerning the conduct and behavior of all students, grades 7 through graduation, during such times as students are under the supervision of the School District, including the time required in going to and from their homes, and including the conduct and behavior of students while under the supervision of the School District at school-sponsored events, exercises, games, and programs.
+Student behavior off school property, which is directly connected to the student’s enrollment in the school

-Student behavior off school property, which is directly connected to the student’s enrollment in the school district or participation in school activities, is also subject to the student code of conduct.
-For instance, a student posting material on a website that is threatening or harassing to a teacher could face school consequences even though the student posted it from home on his/her own computer.
+district or participation in school activities, is also subject to the student code of conduct.
+For instance, a student posting material on a website that is threatening or harassing to a teacher could face school consequences even though the student posted it from home on his/her

+own computer.
 The purpose of this student code is to make known the responsibilities of each student and the school in order to provide for the best possible learning climate.
-It was developed to assure that each student would be treated fairly and equitably.
-The success of this code is dependent upon the cooperation of all members of the school community.
+It was

-ACCEPTABLE INTERNET USE POLICY #815 Access to the Internet is only available if a parent has granted permission by signing the Internet Guideline Form.
+Access to the Internet is only available if a parent has granted permission by signing the User Agreement Form.
 The student’s signature is also required.
 The forms remain in the student’s personal file from school year to school year.
-District network accounts will be used only by the authorized owner of the account for its authorized purpose.
-Network users shall respect the privacy of other users on the network.
-Network users must agree to the District guidelines for Internet use and follow all portions of this policy.
+District network accounts will be used only by the

 1. Use of the network to facilitate illegal activity.

-2. Use of the network for commercial or for-profit purposes.
+2. Use of the network for commercial or for-profit

 3. Use of the network for non-District related work.